Apply for a Grant

 Below are the funds that are accepting grant applications at this time.
 Please review each link for application information, deadlines, etc.

-If you have additional questions or if your program or project does not align with any of the funds below, feel free to schedule an appointment with Sharon Alexander, CCCF President, to discuss.
+If you have additional questions, feel free to schedule an appointment with Sharon Alexander, CCCF President, to discuss.

 Guidelines for Grants